sfepy/sfepy-docker/sfepy-desktop/README.md

 All Docker images are based on officially supported [Webtop](https://github.com/linuxserver/docker-webtop) Docker images from [linuxserver.io](https://www.linuxserver.io).
 They are bootstrapped with the latest [Miniforge3](https://github.com/conda-forge/miniforge) and [SfePy](https://anaconda.org/conda-forge/sfepy) packages, which are pre-configured and ready to use.
+`sfepy-desktop` images are currently supported on `amd64` and `arm64` architectures.

 The `Miniforge` distribution is installed into the `/opt/conda` folder, ensuring that the default user has the `conda` command in their path and the conda `base` environment is activated.